wpilibsuite/frc-docs/source/docs/software/labview/resources/waiting-for-target-to-respond.rst

 .. image:: images/waiting-for-target-to-respond/set-no-app.png

-Using the roboRIO webserver (see the article roboRIO Webdashboard for more details). **Check** the box to "Disable RT Startup App".
+Using the roboRIO webserver (see the article on the :ref:`roboRIO Web Dashboard Startup Settings <docs/software/roborio-info/roborio-web-dashboard:Startup Settings>` for more details). **Check** the box to "Disable RT Startup App".

-.. todo:: link to roboRIO Webdashboard article above.

 Reboot
 ------